FIND THE HELP YOU NEED

 A copy machine is located behind the circulation desk.
 Copies are 10 cents per page and can be paid with coins or bills only.

 In order for students to graduate on time, some classes are set in the morning “blocks”.
-“Blocks” are 8-week classes meeting either in the first half or second half of each semester.
-Sometimes, students may “double-block” depending on the required classes needed for the degree.
+“Blocks” A – E are classes offered once a week for the entire semester.
+Students can take as many “block” classes as they wish and depending on the required classes needed for the degree.

 Students are responsible for ordering their own textbooks through the distributor of their choice.
-Boise Bible College does not operate a bookstore.
+Boise Bible College doesn’t operate a bookstore.
 Textbooks are available from a variety of sources online or see the BBC Book Sell, Swap, and Buy Facebook page.

 Internships and experiences outside of the classroom is an integral part of the education at Boise Bible College.
 Most bachelor degrees require juniors and seniors to participate in supervised ministry experience in the field for which they are making preparation.
 Character formation is a primary goal of the internship process, as well as learning skills for ministry.